LucasTorres19/M4F14/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## enviroment variables

+for running this in local, you should to create an .env.local file which we gonna use for save the secret keys like this
+YOUTUBE_API_KEY="insert youtube api key here" MONGO_DB_URL="insert mongo db url for connect here" TOKEN_SECRET="insert your token secret here"